cosmic-zip/maidz/README.md

 # Zero-Day

-**Zero-Day Attacks**: Exploit vulnerabilities in software or hardware that are unknown to the vendor or have not yet been patched.
+Exploit vulnerabilities in software or hardware that are unknown to the vendor or have not yet been patched.

 **Zero-Day Vulnerability Exploits**: Use previously unknown vulnerabilities to gain unauthorized access to systems or execute arbitrary code.

 **Zero-Day Malware**: Malicious software that leverages zero-day vulnerabilities to infect systems or steal sensitive information.

-**Zero-Day Worms**: Self-propagating malware that spreads rapidly using zero-day vulnerabilities to infect and compromise networked devices.

 # Man-in-the-Middle (MitM) Attacks

 **Man-in-the-Middle (MitM)**: Intercept and manipulate communication between two parties without their knowledge.